Toten

 Agriculture is an integral aspect of the economy of Toten.
-The agricultural focus lies mostly in Østre Toten, whereas Vestre Toten is a center for industry.
+The agricultural focus lies mostly in Østre Toten Municipality, whereas Vestre Toten Municipality is a center for industry.
 In Toten, large forest areas can be found.
 These are important recreational areas, and serve as popular hunting and fishing grounds.
-The forests are hosts to elk and deer as well as small game such as rabbits and fowl.
+The forests are hosts to moose and deer as well as small game such as rabbits and fowl.
 There are plenty of smaller lakes in which fish such as char, perch, pike and trout can be found.